DanEngelbrecht/golongtail/README.md

 # golongtail

-A Go wrapper for [longtail](https://github.com/DanEngelbrecht/longtail), both module that hides the C interface and a module that provides a simple command line interface for up/down loading content.
+A Go wrapper for [longtail](https://github.com/DanEngelbrecht/longtail), both a module that hides the C interface and a module that provides a simple command line interface for up/down loading content.

-The command line tool can upload and download to a GCS bucket but requires that you are already logged in to gcloud, no authentication code is in place yet.
+The command line tool can upload and download to a GCS or S3 bucket but requires that you are already logged in to gcloud, no authentication code is in place yet.
 It can also upload/download to a regular folder path.

 ## Performance numbers
 Using a well known Unreal based game comparing longtail with the preferred distribution application for the game.
 The final installation of the game is 80.6 Gb on disk.